ashok5141/DevSecOps-with-AWS/README.md

     You can run any path from windows

    # Coming Soon
-   Kubernetes Security, More Projects with DevSecOps
+   Kubernetes Security, More Projects with DevSecOps.